 Must-visit harbours in Cornwall

 Cornwall's maritime legacy is intricately bound up in it's culture and there are many beautiful harbour towns and villages to visit dotted around the coastline.
 Here are just a few.

 The picturesque fishing village of Boscastle with its medieval past and distinctive natural harbour is one of Cornwall’s most romantic places.
-It is a village steeped in history, associated with authors and artists who have been inspired by its remoteness and rugged beauty.
-For fantastic coastal views take the left hand path at the harbour that leads to a slate platform where you can see the ‘Blowhole’ an hour before or after low tide.
-Boscastle's blow-hole beneath Penally Point is often called the Devil's Bellows.
-It can be seen thumping and snorting about an hour either side of low tide, blowing a horizontal waterspout halfway across the harbour entrance if the conditions are right.
+It’s a village steeped in history, associated with authors and artists who have been inspired by its remoteness and rugged beauty.
+For fantastic coastal views take the left-hand path beside the harbour which leads to a slate platform where you can see the ‘Blowhole’ an hour before or after low tide, known as the Devil's Bellows.
+Carry on up the South West Coast Path as it climbs to the Coast Watch station at Willapark.

 Popular for retaining its original character, charm and beauty, Mousehole harbour is situated within a tiny fishing village in West Cornwall.
 The harbour is surrounded by narrow streets and yellow lichened houses which huddle together creating a stunning location.
 Dotted around the harbour's winding lanes you’ll find galleries, gift shops, restaurants and The Ship Inn.
 In the lead up to Christmas, the harbour is illuminated with a wonderful display of lights.

 In a town best known for its beaches, it's easy to ignore Newquay's harbour.
 It's still used by an assortment of coloured fishing boats that head out for their daily catch of crab and lobster.
 You can also enjoy an adventure on a sea safari from the harbour, seeing a view of the resort that you have never seen before, or simply sit back and relax on the harbour's small beach, looking out for seals.